-From leading sales teams to mastering revenue operations, Whitney Merrill’s professional journey in RevOps and Go-to-Market has been about blending technology, processes, and people.
+From leading sales teams to mastering revenue operations, Whitney Merrill’s professional journey in RevOps and Go to Market has been about blending technology, processes, and people.

 In this episode of Go To Market with Dr. Amy Cook, Whitney describes RevOps as a three-legged stool where each leg represents these critical elements: technology, processes, and people.
 This blend creates a strategic powerhouse that drives revenue success.
 For Whitney, it’s not just about data or sales alone; it’s about uniting these pillars to form a RevOps-driven center of excellence.